osm2pgsql-dev/osm2pgsql/docs/osm2pgsql.md

     different projection is used for the geometries.

 \--output-pgsql-schema=SCHEMA
-:   Use PostgreSQL schema SCHEMA for all tables, indexes, and functions in
+:   Use PostgreSQL schema SCHEMA for all tables, indexes, and functions in the
-    the pgsql output (default is `public`).
+    pgsql output.
+The schema must exist in the database and be writable by the database user.
+By default the schema set with `--schema` is used, or `public` if that is not set.

 # EXPIRE OPTIONS